yasheeb-faridi/linux-vitals-system-monitor-tool/README.md

 **🚀 Project Overview**

-log_report.sh is a Bash script that gathers different types of system logs:
+`log_report.sh` is a Bash script that gathers different types of system logs:
-1. System logs from "journalctl". journalctl gathers system and kernel logs from the systemd journal.
+1. System logs from `journalctl`. 'journalctl' gathers system and kernel logs from the systemd journal.
 2. Authentication logs (failed login attempts) via (/var/log/auth.log)
 3. Warning messages (counted via `journalctl`)
-4. It then formats them with headers and timestamps and saves everything into a consolidated file: log_report.txt
+4. It then formats them with headers and timestamps and saves everything into a consolidated file: `log_report.txt`
 5. we can use cron job to schedules this script to run every 6 hours, automatically generating updated reports.

 This tool is useful for: